yashnaman/upkaran/README.md

 update:
 Used this pattern to support gasless swaps on balancer by updating their [multihop](https://github.com/Upkaranam/exchange-proxy/blob/multi-hop/contracts/ExchangeProxy.sol) contract.
 Also this pattern inherentely supports batching of transactions :

+@opengsn/gsn package is supported only on node version 10...